 Currently we offer three tiers of digital cable services.
 Our basic digital package includes 82 digital channels with a d-BOX, an electronic programming guide and VoD service, and for an additional fee, the option to purchase premium channels.
 Our second tier digital service includes 152 digital channels with a d-BOX, including 70 HD channels, an electronic programming guide and VoD services, and for an additional fee, the option to purchase premium channels, including 11 HD channels, and a digital video recorder (DVR).
-Our top tier digital service includes 161 digital channels with a d-BOX, including 70 HD channels, an electronic programming guide and VoD service, and for an additional fee, premium channels, including 11 HD channels, and a DVR.
+Our top tier digital service includes 161 digital channels with a d-BOX, including 70 HD channels, and a digital video recorder (DVR).
+Our top tier digital service includes 161 digital channels with a d-BOX, including 11 HD channels, an electronic programming guide and VoD service, and for an additional fee, premium channels, including 11 HD channels, and a DVR.
 In addition to our digital cable packages, our standard definition (SD) set-top boxes allow the reception of 11 SD free-to-air channels while our HD set-top boxes allow the reception of 11 SD and 4 HD free-to-air channels.
+We have also launched the VTR Play app, which will extend the advanced video viewing experience to connected devices beyond the set-top box, including mobile phones and tablets.